-- Alcohol-related actions — a lot of people who experience anxiety after consuming alcoholic beverages spend a lot of time the next day wondering and worrying about what they may have done or said while they were drunk.
+A lot of people who experience anxiety after consuming alcoholic beverages spend a lot of time the next day wondering and worrying about what they may have done or said while they were drunk.
 Decreased cognitive function, including a lowered ability to make good decisions, makes drunk people do things they otherwise would never do.
-Thinking about this out-of-character behavior after a night of heavy drinking and its possible ramifications can lead to serious anxiety.
+Thinking about this out-of-character behavior and the embarrassing or unpleasant moments that may have happened after a night of heavy drinking can lead to serious anxiety.

-- Anxiety disorder — some people who suffer from an anxiety disorder may turn to alcohol to try and cope with the symptoms.
+Some people who suffer from a mental health issue like anxiety disorder may turn to alcohol to try and cope with the symptoms.
 As a result, they will feel more anxious when abstaining from alcohol.
 Some people with chronic anxiety have reported that their symptoms of anxiety are worse during a hangover.
 A lot of hangover symptoms, including dehydration, exhaustion, and upset stomach, can make anxiety symptoms feel worse, both physically and emotionally.

-- Alcohol use disorder — people with alcohol use disorder may experience withdrawal when they abstain from alcohol.
+People with alcohol use disorder may experience withdrawal symptoms when they abstain from alcohol.
 Anxiety may also be a symptom of alcohol withdrawal.
 Some research suggests that people suffering from social anxiety disorder have a higher risk of displaying alcohol dependence or abuse signs.

-- Folic acid deficiency — not consuming enough of the right nutrients can also affect mood symptoms.
+Not consuming enough of the right nutrients can also affect mood symptoms.
 There is a link between low levels of folic acid and conditions like depression or anxiety.
-Alcohol can also lead your folic acid levels to reduce, which may explain why you may feel anxious the next day.
+Alcohol can also lead your folic acid levels to go down, which may explain why you may feel anxious the next day.
 People are also more likely to eat foods that may trigger anxious feelings.

-- Alcohol intolerance — alcohol intolerance is otherwise known as alcohol allergy.
+Alcohol intolerance is otherwise known as alcohol allergy.
 It can cause many symptoms that mimic the physical symptoms of anxiety, including nausea, rapid or pounding heartbeat, head pain, and fatigue.
 Other symptoms include sleepiness, excitability, warmth, and flushed and red skin, especially on your face and neck.